epam/DFP/docs/build.md

     ./gradlew makeNativeLinux
     ```

-All the compiled files are placed in these folders:
+All the compiled this step libraries are placed in these folders:

 * `native/bin/Release/linux` — contains Linux native libraries for DFP.
 * `native/binmath/Release/linux` — contains Linux native libraries for DFP-Math.